With rising costs for running your eCommerce business, free Google SEO features for eCommerce are a blessing.

 Interesting for not just search-attributed traffic for eCommerce brands but also for a nice little brand push and reach.

-I haven’t found this before (now, I do)
+I haven’t found this before (now, I do).
+Google SEO features are only growing by the day, eh?

 Which of these free Google SEO features for eCommerce do you use?